Which students might be eligible for accommodations?

 Students who are 18 years old or older are legally recognized as adults.
 Therefore, the student is responsible for his or her own accommodation requests and disability-related decisions.
 However, students are encouraged to have an open dialogue with their parents.
 Parents can be a wonderful source of support.

-Is there a charge for receiving accommodations from Disability Services?
+Is there a charge for receiving accommodations from the Office of Accessibility Services?

-There is no charge for receiving accommodations from the Office of Disability Services.
+There is no charge for receiving accommodations from the Office of Accessibility Services.

 What if I have not been diagnosed but suspect I have a learning disability?

-If you suspect you have a learning disability, we encourage you to meet with the Office of Accessibility Services.
-Although Saint Leo University does not provide psycho-educational evaluations, the Director of the OAS will work with the student and decide if a referral is necessary.
-The Director may refer the student to an off-campus licensed psychologist for a complete psycho-educational evaluation and assessment of skills.
-The cost of psycho-educational testing is the responsibility of the student.
+If you suspect you have a learning disability, we encourage you to meet with the OAS Staff.
+Although Saint Leo University does not provide psycho-educational evaluations, the OAS staff will work with you to decide if a referral is necessary.
+The OAS staff may refer you to an off-campus licensed psychologist for a complete psycho-educational evaluation and assessment of skills.
+The cost of psycho-educational testing would be your responsibility.